github/docs/data/reusables/actions/self-hosted-runner-configure.md

    Open a shell on your self-hosted runner machine and run each shell command in the order shown.

-   {% note %}
+   > [!NOTE]

-   **Note:** On Windows, if you want to install the self-hosted runner application as a service, you must open a shell with administrator privileges.
+   > On Windows, if you want to install the self-hosted runner application as a service, you must open a shell with administrator privileges.
 We also recommend that you use `C:\actions-runner` as the directory for the self-hosted runner application so that Windows system accounts can access the runner directory.

-   {% endnote %}

    The instructions walk you through completing these tasks:
    * Downloading and extracting the self-hosted runner application.